-Kuja, a female of 90 cm at the shoulder, in perfect health and free in the forest.
+Kuja, a female, 90 cm at the shoulder, in perfect health.

 Aane Mane is proud to participate in the testing of the first prototypes of elephant tracking collars designed and made in India.
 The project was undertaken by two young electronic engineers, Radhika Gandhi and Bharath Patil, under the direction of Dr. André Pittet, Chief Advisor at the Center for Electronics Design and Technology (CEDT), Indian Institute of Science, Bangalore.

 GPS collars may prove useful in the mitigation of human elephant conflict in areas where the elephant habitat is fragmented and occupied by human settlements.

 October 2010 | Release of the ELEPHANT CODE BOOK by Prajna Chowta